RLGoolsby/plan-it/README.md

 # Plan-it
-## "THIS SITE IS UNDER-CONSTRUCTION"
+## "THIS SITE IS UNDER-CONSTRUCTION"; aren't they all?

 ## This is a web application (that will eventually be a mobile app) that will help people determine which type of plant will thrive in a particular location and where it can be locally purchased.